 A return from an interrupt or exception handler is initiated with the IRET instruction.
 The IRET instruction is similar to the far RET instruction, except that it also restores the contents of the EFLAGS register for the interrupted procedure.
 When executing a return from an interrupt or exception handler from the same privilege level as the interrupted procedure, the processor performs these actions:

-- 1. Restores the CS and EIP registers to their values prior to the interrupt or exception. - 2.
-Restores the EFLAGS register. - 3.
-Increments the stack pointer appropriately. - 4.
-Resumes execution of the interrupted procedure.
+1. Restores the CS and EIP registers to their values prior to the interrupt or exception.